anne-marschner/SYDAG/README.md

   "columnDistribution": 0,		// 0 to 100
   "overlapType": "Mixed Overlap",	// "Mixed Overlap", "Block Overlap"

-  "datasetAStructureType": "No Change",	// "No Change", "BCNF", "Join Columns" "datasetABCNFSliderValue": 0,		// 0 to 100
+  "datasetAStructureType": "No Change",	// "No Change", "BCNF", "Merge Columns" "datasetABCNFSliderValue": 0,		// 0 to 100
-  "datasetAJoinColumnsSliderValue": 0,	// 0 to 100
+  "datasetAMergeColumnsSliderValue": 0,	// 0 to 100

-  "datasetBStructureType": "No Change",	// "No Change", "BCNF", "Join Columns" "datasetBBCNFSliderValue": 0,		// 0 to 100
+  "datasetBStructureType": "No Change",	// "No Change", "BCNF", "Merge Columns" "datasetBBCNFSliderValue": 0,		// 0 to 100
-  "datasetBJoinColumnsSliderValue": 0,	// 0 to 100
+  "datasetBMergeColumnsSliderValue": 0,	// 0 to 100

-  "datasetCStructureType": "No Change",	// "No Change", "BCNF", "Join Columns" "datasetCBCNFSliderValue": 0,		// 0 to 100
+  "datasetCStructureType": "No Change",	// "No Change", "BCNF", "Merge Columns" "datasetCBCNFSliderValue": 0,		// 0 to 100
-  "datasetCJoinColumnsSliderValue": 0,	// 0 to 100
+  "datasetCMergeColumnsSliderValue": 0,	// 0 to 100

-  "datasetDStructureType": "No Change", // "No Change", "BCNF", "Join Columns" "datasetDBCNFSliderValue": 0,		// 0 to 100
+  "datasetDStructureType": "No Change", // "No Change", "BCNF", "Merge Columns" "datasetDBCNFSliderValue": 0,		// 0 to 100
-  "datasetDJoinColumnsSliderValue": 0,	// 0 to 100
+  "datasetDMergeColumnsSliderValue": 0,	// 0 to 100

   "datasetASchemaNoise": false,		// false, true "datasetASchemaNoiseValue": 0,	// 0 to 100